 We see that in 1854 the owner of the mill was still Lawrence McDonell (McDaniel) and that two of the tenant farmers, Joseph Allen and William George, remained.
 But since James Keenan was occupying the house and garden in 1854 it begs the question of whether John Keenan of 1833 was still alive.
 Since deaths were only sporadically recorded in church records it is likely that John Keenan died in Taghsheenod before 1854, but that his death went unrecorded in the parish records.
 If that indeed was the scenario, then his son James apparently remained behind in Ireland , to take over his father’s place at the cottage by the corn mill.

 We don’t know the fate of this James Keenan after 1854.
 If he was the youngest of the Keenan males, then he would have been born around 1820.
-We have a death record for a James Keenan (b.
-1821) in nearby Mournine in 1894, a farmer and widower, but that James could just as well been a descendant of the James Keenan found in Mournine in the Tithe Applotments.
+Although there is a 1894 death record for a James Keenan (b.
+1821) in nearby Mournine , a farmer and widower, we don’t know if that was him.

 That aside, is there any other corroborating evidence that Loughshedan might have been the home of one branch of our Brooklyn ancestors?
 Indeed there is a strong suggestion of this if we delve further into the story of our youngest Keenan – Catherine.